Revisiting Acceptability Judgements: CoLAC: Corpus of Linguistc Acceptability in Chinese

 \subsection{Verification}

-For all sentences that have not been verified (i.e. all sentences except for those from \citet{2009chinesesyntax}), we ask at least five native Mandarin speakers to rate their naturalness on a 4-point Likert Scale, with 1 being very unnatural, 2 being unnatural, 3 being natural and 4 being very natural.
+For all sentences that have not been verified (i.e. all sentences except for those from \citet{2009chinesesyntax}, we ask at least five native Mandarin speakers to rate their naturalness on a 4-point Likert Scale, with one being very unnatural, two being unnatural, three being natural and four being very natural.
 In total, 485 participants contributed to the annotation process.

 After verification from crowd workers, every example sentence has two labels: